Last updated 01/04/2021

 Which COVID-19 vaccine will I be given?

-At present, there are two vaccines approved for use in the UK: the Pfizer/BioNTech vaccine and the Oxford/AstraZeneca vaccine.
+At present, there are three vaccines approved for use in the UK: the Pfizer/BioNTech vaccine, the Oxford/AstraZeneca vaccine and the Moderna vaccine (which is expected to be available from spring 2021).

-There have been no clinical trials directly comparing the Pfizer/BioNTech and Oxford/AstraZeneca vaccines.
+There have been no clinical trials directly comparing the vaccines.
 In trials of the vaccines, efficacy against symptomatic disease seemed higher for the Pfizer/BioNTech vaccine than for the Oxford/AstraZeneca vaccine.
 However, differences in study setting, study design, study population (age, ethnicity, social demographics, etc), and efficacy endpoints may account for some of the observed differences.
-Both vaccines give very high protection against severe disease, which is the primary aim of the first phase of the programme, and both vaccines have good safety profiles.
+All the approved vaccines give very high protection against severe disease, which is the primary aim of the first phase of the programme, and both vaccines have good safety profiles.

 Therefore, there is currently insufficient evidence to make a recommendation of a specific vaccine for people with underlying conditions such as lupus.